Ryuk17/MachineLearning/README.md

 # MachineLearning
-Machine learning algorithms written by myself with Python 3.6
+Machine learning algorithms implemented by myself with Python 3.6

 ## What's in it?
 + **Classification**